haddocking/haddocking.github.io/education/biomolecular-simulations-2020/Metadynamics_tutorial/index.md

 * **Step 8:** Since we are using a large ensemble of starting conformations for the receptor we do need to increase the sampling.
 For this unfold the **Sampling parameters menu**:

+**Note:** If using the small ensembles of 50 models leave the following parameters to their default

 <a class="prompt prompt-info">
 Number of structures for rigid body docking -> 10000
 </a>